-PREGNANT WOMEN PRIORITY INFECTIOUS DISEASES I Acute Infectious Diseases: A disease which is characterized by a single or repeated episode of relatively rapid onset and short duration.
-Acute infectious diseases include, but are not limited to: Hepatitis A, Hepatitis E, Meningitis (Bacterial/Viral), Parasitic Infections, Listeriosis, Pneumonia, Bronchitis (3 episodes).
-The acute infectious disease must be present within the past 6 months.
+PREGNANT WOMEN CODE PRIORITY 352 INFECTIOUS DISEASES I Acute Infectious Diseases: A disease which is characterized by a single or repeated episode of relatively rapid onset and short duration.
+Acute infectious diseases include, but are not limited to: Hepatitis A, Hepatitis E, Meningitis (Bacterial/Viral), Parasitic Infections, Listeriosis, Pneumonia, Bronchitis (3 episodes) The acute infectious disease must be present within the past 6 months.
 Document: Diagnosis, appropriate dates of each occurrence, and name of physician treating condition in the participant's health record.
 Chronic Infectious Diseases: Conditions likely lasting a lifetime and require long-term management of symptoms.
 Chronic infectious diseases include, but are not limited to: HIV/AIDS, Hepatitis D, Hepatitis B, and Hepatitis C. Document: Diagnosis and name of physician treating condition in the participant's health record.
 When using HIV/AIDS positive status as a Nutritionally Related Medical Condition, write "See Medical Record" for documentation purpose.
-High Risk: Diagnosed infectious disease, as described above FOOD ALLERGIES I An adverse immune response to a food or a hypersensitivity that causes adverse immunologic reaction.
+High Risk: Diagnosed infectious disease, as described above 353 FOOD ALLERGIES I An adverse immune response to a food or a hypersensitivity that causes adverse immunologic reaction.
 Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and the name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed food allergy.
-INFECTIOUS DISEASES Acute Infectious Diseases: A disease which is characterized by a single or repeated episode of relatively rapid onset and short duration.
-Acute infectious diseases include, but are not limited to: Hepatitis A, Hepatitis E, Meningitis (Bacterial/Viral), Parasitic Infections, Listeriosis, Pneumonia, Bronchitis (3 episodes).
-The acute infectious disease must be present within the past 6 months.
-Document: Diagnosis, appropriate dates of each occurrence, and name of physician treating condition in the participant's health record.
-Chronic Infectious Diseases: Conditions likely lasting a lifetime and require long-term management of symptoms.
-Chronic infectious diseases include, but are not limited to: HIV/AIDS, Hepatitis D, Hepatitis B, and Hepatitis C. Document: Diagnosis and name of physician treating condition in the participant's health record.
-When using HIV/AIDS positive status as a Nutritionally Related Medical Condition, write "See Medical Record" for documentation purpose.
-High Risk: Diagnosed infectious disease, as described above FOOD ALLERGIES An adverse immune response to a food or a hypersensitivity that causes adverse immunologic reaction.
-Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
-Document: Diagnosis and the name of the physician that is treating this condition in the participant's health record.